-The Company has the ability to invest up to £200 million from its Debenture Stocks in the equity market.
+The Company has the ability to invest up to £200 million from its debenture stocks in the equity market.
 The principal gearing risk is that the level of gearing may have an adverse impact on performance.
-Secondary risks relate to whether the cost of gearing is too high and whether the length of gearing is appropriate.
+Secondary risks relate to whether the cost of gearing is too high and whether the term of gearing is appropriate.
+The Company also has a new secondary risk concerning its ability to replace, if it so chooses, the £100 million debenture stock which matures in June 2014 with a form of gearing that is acceptable, both in type and cost, to the Company and the Manager.
+The Company's performance could be adversely affected if the debenture stock were not replaced.

 The Manager has full discretion over the amount of cash from the Company's Debenture Stocks to be invested in the equity market whilst the issuance, repurchase or restructuring of debt are for the Board to decide.
 Information related to gearing is provided to the Directors as part of the Board papers.
 The Board regularly reviews the level of gearing.
 Additionally, the Board keeps under review the cost of buying back debt.